omosedebassey/Chantup-Annual-Business-Review-FY-2024/README.md

 | Campuses | 6 |

 **Visuals:**
-- **Total Revenue and Total Profit by Month** — clustered column chart with profit line overlay, clearly showing the August (₦3.6M) and December (₦4.5M) troughs vs the September–October resumption peak (₦14.2M)
+- **Total Revenue and Total Profit by Month** - clustered column chart with profit line overlay, clearly showing the August (₦3.6M) and December (₦4.5M) troughs vs the September-October resumption peak (₦14.2M)
-- **Total Revenue, Total Profit and Profit Margin by Campus** — clustered bar chart with profit margin % line overlay; UNILAG leads revenue at ₦19.9M, UNN Nsukka highest margin at 60.89%, University of Ibadan lowest margin at 59.28%
+- **Total Revenue, Total Profit and Profit Margin by Campus** - clustered bar chart with profit margin % line overlay; UNILAG leads revenue at ₦19.9M, UNN Nsukka highest margin at 60.89%, University of Ibadan lowest margin at 59.28%
-- **Total Complete Orders by Campus** — horizontal bar chart (UNILAG 1,155 → UNN Nsukka 1,086); acts as a cross-filter for all other visuals on the page
+- **Total Complete Orders by Campus** - horizontal bar chart (UNILAG 1,155 → UNN Nsukka 1,086); acts as a cross-filter for all other visuals on the page
-- **Total Profit Complete by Gender** — donut chart; Female ₦37.14M (55.1%), Male ₦28.13M (41.7%), Non-Binary ₦2.19M (3.2%)
+- **Total Profit Complete by Gender** - donut chart; Female ₦37.14M (55.1%), Male ₦28.13M (41.7%), Non-Binary ₦2.19M (3.2%)

 ---

-### Page 3 — Sales Analysis by Referral Source and Category
+### Page 3.
+Sales Analysis by Referral Source and Category
 **Slicers:** Gender | User Tier | Region

 **KPI Cards (6):**